tranjas/Stock-Simulator/README.md

 Stock Simulator Backend - README
 Welcome to the Stock Simulator Backend!
-This Spring Boot application provides APIs for managing users, portfolios, stocks, and transactions, creating a foundation for a stock simulation platform.
-The backend supports operations like user management, stock purchases/sales, and portfolio updates.
+This Spring Boot application provides APIs to manage users, portfolios, stocks, and transactions.
+It forms the backbone of a stock simulation platform, allowing operations such as user management, stock trading, and portfolio updates.

-Project Structure
+🏗️ Project Structure
-The backend is built using Spring Boot and follows a layered architecture:
+The backend is structured using a layered architecture to ensure separation of concerns:

-Controllers: Expose REST APIs.
+Controllers: Expose REST APIs for interaction.
-Services: Handle business logic.
+Services: Handle business logic and processing.
-Repositories: Interface with the database.
+Repositories: Interface with the database for CRUD operations.
-DTOs: Data Transfer Objects for transferring structured data between layers.
+DTOs: Data Transfer Objects for managing structured data flow between layers.
-API Endpoints
+📖 API Documentation
 1. User Management
-APIs to create, update, and delete users.
+APIs to create, update, and delete user profiles.

 Create User
 Endpoint: POST /users